ccstatic/passgen/README.md

 # Passgen
-A secure and easy to use password generator application.
+A secure and easy-to-use password generator application.
 Generate passwords and passphrases with many customizable options right from your computer.

 # Read here!
 Hello groupmates or professor!